 Doctors in the house

-Shedd’s four veterinarians and staff of veterinary technicians can be thought of as the equivalent of 1,500 specialists—one for each animal species at Shedd.
+Shedd’s veterinarians and staff of veterinary technicians can be thought of as the equivalent of 1,500 specialists—one for each animal species at Shedd.
 Compared with the body of medical knowledge about domestic animals, and even terrestrial zoo animals, aquatic animal medicine is still a new frontier in veterinary science.

 Shedd veterinarians have pioneered the use of chemotherapy to treat fish with cancer.
 Their growing knowledge of prenatal care for belugas, nutritional and medical support for orphaned sea otters and geriatric care for a host of long-lived aquarium residents is shared through scientific publication and peer conferences reaching the international community of veterinarians and biologists.

 Prevention is the best medicine